Otago Polytechnic: Partnership with Kāi Tahu

 In 2004, Otago Polytechnic signed a Memorandum of Understanding (MoU) with the four Araiteuru Papatipu Rūnaka, or local Māori councils: Te Rūnanga ō Moeraki, Kāti Huirapa Rūnaka ki Puketeraki, Te Runangaō Ōtākou, and Hokonui Rūnanga.
 It was reviewed, revised and re-signed by all parties in 2013.
 The Memorandum guides the Polytechnic's goals and activities, underpinning its Māori Strategic Framework.
 The MoU's principal objectives are to support and contribute to the achievement of Māori development aspirations, and work together to identify specific educational needs of Kāi Tahu.

 The Charity House Project

-Otago Polytechnic's Charity House project is a yearly initiative involving the Polytechnic's architecture, building and engineering students.
-It has been running since 2007, and has raised in excess of $1 million for charity, with the help of over 20 local businesses that donate time, materials and craftsmanship.
-At the end of the year, the house is auctioned off.
-The proceeds go to United Way NZ, a non-profit organisation which distributes the funds to Otago charities.
+Otago Polytechnic’s Charity House project was a long-running initiative in which carpentry, electrical trades and He Toki students built residential houses on its Dunedin campus that were then auctioned for charity.
+The project began in 2007 and over its 18 years raised more than $1.7 million for local charities through the Catalytic Foundation, with the help of local businesses that donated materials, labour and expertise.

+In 2025 the Polytechnic announced that the annual Charity House auction would be paused after the November sale because rising material and compliance costs and a difficult housing market made the initiative financially unsustainable and meant there was no surplus profit to donate to charity.
+The 2025 auction was intended to be the final Charity House sale for the time being, although offers on the student-built properties continued after the hammer fell with no bids during the event itself.

+Although the traditional charity auction has been paused, Otago Polytechnic said it will continue to construct three houses each year on site for student learning, sell those at cost to the community, and explore other projects that benefit local organisations.